danielmatthew/website/src/pages/2017-11-20-deploying-with-travis.md

 published: true
 ---

+_Updated 9th December to illustrate latest iteration of Travis.yml_

 Before I ported this site over to [Gatsby](https://www.gatsbyjs.org), it was powered by good old [Jekyll](https://github.com/jekyll/jekyll).
 I'd make an edit, run `jekyll build`, then push the output to S3 with [`s3_website`](https://github.com/laurilehmijoki/s3_website).
 Not exactly onerous, but I noticed that I'd be drafting posts, or updating the structure of the site and then not pushing them live in a timely manner. _(And what do you know, it's happened again! – Ed., December 2nd)_

 Cue a Continuous Integration (CI) solution – although it took me many attempts to get it right.
 And by right, I mean it at least: